GLOBAL MARKETS-Stocks mixed as Greek deal offsets tumbling oil

 The dollar rose against most currencies as investors await

-Senate panel for clues on when the U.S. central bank will boost
+clues on the U.S. central bank's move to boost interest rates in

 The euro retreated on lingering doubts over whether the